shakes76/PatternAnalysis-2023/recognition/oasis-brain-vqvae-s4581368/README.md

 ![](./images/generated_images_better.png)

 As seen, the images are quite blurry and contain some amounts of noise, due to the untuned hyperparameters of the GAN.
-A subplot of four images is shown below for more visual granularity.
+A subplot of six images is shown below for more visual granularity.

 ![](./images/better_img_zoomed.png)